AbhiramDodda/FarmEase/README.md

 5. In the homepage of every farmer they are able to access SoilCare(soil test booking), Shop(fertilizers, seeds, tools etc) and FromFarm(seller registration) services.
 6. Farmer is not registered as a seller by default and left to their decision.
 7. Weather is displayed on the homepage of farmers.
 Weather is obtaines through OpenWeather API.

+#### UserId generation Algorithm
+As user provides his firstname, lastname and mobile number the user id is generated as a string composing of first three letters of first name, four digits from index 3 to 6 in mobile number and last letter of lastname

 ### Soil Care